Connor Wong Player Props: Red Sox vs. Mariners

-The Boston Red Sox, including Connor Wong (.400 on-base percentage in past 10 games, 94 points above season-long percentage), battle starting pitcher George Kirby and the Seattle Mariners at T-Mobile Park, Monday at 9:40 PM ET.
+Connor Wong and his .400 on-base percentage over his past 10 games (95 points higher than his season-long percentage), will be in action for the Boston Red Sox versus the Seattle Mariners and Bryce Miller on August 1 at 9:40 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Giants.
+He had a one-hit showing in his most recent game (1-for-4) against the Mariners.

 Connor Wong Game Info & Props vs. the Mariners